boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/week2.md

 <br />

+### How to do process innovation

-If in the internal process innovation: -> not consider about external things Current performance: Time, Quality, Cost, Flexibility—>the availability of changing input/output (可以接受新的output的程度) , etc.
+* If in the internal process innovation: -> not consider about external things
+* Current performance: Time, Quality, Cost, Flexibility—>the availability of changing input/output (可以接受新的output的程度), etc..
-Improvement practices: Resequencing, Set-up time reduction, JIT supplies, “Informating” ->  It is the process that translates descriptions and measurements of activities, events and objects into information.
+* Improvement practices: Resequencing, Set-up time reduction, JIT supplies, “Informating” ->  It is the process that translates descriptions and measurements of activities, events and objects into information.
 By doing so, these activities become visible to the organization.<br />
-->when producing a product, it will also produce the information about themselves. (translating information into action also register data about those automated activities)
+* when producing a product, it will also produce the information about themselves. (translating information into action also register data about those automated activities)